-- Turn off the camera and then click on the flick and check if it turns off the flash.
+- Turn off the camera, then click the flick to check if it turns off the flash.

-- Take the picture from the camera and randomly and see if, after taking the picture camera comes back to a ready mode for you to take another picture.
+- Take the picture from the camera and randomly see if, after taking the picture, the camera comes back to a ready mode for you to take another picture.

 - Check if the pictures are being saved in the camera storage.

-- Check the default settings for the camera picture quality, and the file format are as per the factory settings.
+- Check the default settings for the camera picture quality and ensure the file format is as per the factory settings.